 I used to be terrified to give an address to an audience but now have no worries about what I say.
 I know that the spirit world will always be there to help me with the words.

 FLEDGLING MEDIUM’S TECHNIQUE:

-This final exercise can be practiced throughout the group’s development but is particularly useful in the later stages because reinforces confidence and forces the medium to rely on what he or she intuitively receives from spirit.
+This last exercise is practiced throughout the group’s development.
+It is particularly useful in the later stages because reinforces confidence. this forces the medium to rely on what he or she intuitively receives from spirit.

-- Step 5: The recipient of the messages remains silent throughout and indicates to the group leader what is correct by using head nods, hand gestures, and facial expressions.
-The group leader must give nothing away when transmitting the recipient’s answers aloud, including the gender of the recipient.
+The recipient of the messages remains silent throughout.
+They show to the group leader what is correct by using head nods, hand gestures, and facial expressions.
+The group leader must give nothing away.
+When transmitting the recipient’s answers aloud, including the gender of the recipient.
 For example, the medium may say, “This person has a grandmother in the spirit with the name of Mary.”
 Then, depending on the answer, the circle leader may say something like, “The person in the chair is indicating that this is correct.”
 By working in this way the medium has to rely entirely on their impressions.
 There are no voice tones or other clues to make the link work.

-- Step 6: When finished, the recipient of the messages explains what facts were right and which were wrong.
-There are likely to be a few things that were hard to give a definitive yes or no answer to, so these may need explaining.
+When finished, the recipient of the messages explains what facts were right and which were wrong.
+There are likely to be a few things that were hard to give a definitive yes or no answer to.
+These may need explaining.
 For example, the Mary link given as an example in step 5 may have been correct, but the spirit was the aunt not the grandmother.